EnriqueSolarte/hm3d_data_collector/README.md

     ...
 }
 ```
-These format is used only to refer the dataset split name, scene name and idx of the scene.
+This format is used only to refer the dataset split name, scene name and idx of the scene.
 For instance.
 ```yaml
 hm_split: minival
 hm_idx_scene: 00800